practicalli/spacemacs/docs/snippets/yasnippets/writing-snippets.md

 > **Fixme** work in progress
 ```

-When you expand this snippet with `M-/` then the snippet name is replaced by the content.
+When you expand this snippet with ++meta++ ++slash++ then the snippet name is replaced by the content.

 ## Example: Using tab stops

-[Yasnippets official snippets repository](https://github.com/AndreaCrotti/yasnippet-snippets) contains a snippet called `form` in the `html-mode`.
+[Yasnippets official snippets repository](https://github.com/AndreaCrotti/yasnippet-snippets){target=_blank} contains a snippet called `form` in the `html-mode`.
 This expands into a html form and jumps from method, id, action and content.

 ```
 # key : form
 # contributor : Practicalli <info@practical.li>